Exploring the Bitcoin Mesoscale: Conclusions

+In the present work, we have analysed the Bitcoin structural properties at the mesoscale and inspected their relationships with the price bubbles observed throughout the entire Bitcoin history.
+Features like the abundance of dyadic motifs and the values of the Gini coefficients have been observed to show significant variations in correspondence with (at least some of) the bubbles.\cite{note6} Some of the most representative examples are provided by the results concerning the analysis of centrality: during the third bubble, each trend is characterised by a peak probably due to the prominent role played by agents acting as liquidity providers, and likely also due to the exchange markets serving as structural hubs.

-These structural changes suggest the presence of two hubs that centralise the market by selling bitcoins to most of the traders that enter the market during the bubble, resulting in a significant increase of the systemic risk.
-Indeed, if only a few hubs account for most of the transactions in the network, if at any point in time one of them fails, the whole network may crash.
-This is exactly what happened on April 10th 2013, when Mt Gox, the major Bitcoin exchange, broke under the high trading volume, triggering the burst of the bubble.
+Although Bitcoin bubbles are difficult to forecast, our results suggest how to reduce the likelihood of them happening---or, at least, how to mitigate their impact: policies should be introduced to reduce the ``importance'' of hubs in the system.
+If only a few hubs account for most of the traffic in the network, in fact, the failure of any of them, at any point in time, has the potential to trigger the crash of a huge portion of the network itself.
+This is exactly what happened on 10 April 2013 when Mt.
+Gox, the major exchange market at the time, broke under the high trading volume.